-On May 12, 2015, TAG Oil announced the appointment of Mr. Frank Jacobs as it's of Chief Operating Officer.
+On May 12, 2015, TAG Oil announced the appointment of Mr. Frank Jacobs as its Chief Operating Officer, who subsequently resigned effective October 1, 2015.

-On June 1, 2015, TAG Oil announced the appointment of Mr. Toby Pierce as its Chief Executive Officer and a director, with Mr. Alex Guidi continuing to act as Chairman.
+On June 1, 2015, TAG Oil announced the appointment of Mr. Toby Pierce as a director of TAG Oil and its Chief Executive Officer, with Mr. Alex Guidi continuing to act as Chairman of the Board.